TeamCodeStream/codestream-guide/docs/src/workflow/review-code.md

 description:
 ---

-_**CodeStream’s code review functionality is currently only available in our extensions for VS Code and JetBrains.**_
+_**CodeStream’s code review functionality is currently available in our extensions for VS Code, Visual Studio and JetBrains.**_

 Traditional code review happens at the end of the development cycle, when you’re looking to get the changes merged.
 Not only are end-of-cycle code reviews much